tzeikob/javascript-patterns/control-flow/limited-parallel-execution/readme.md

 }
 ```

+> Any error thrown within the execution will be caught via the `catch` method of the returning promise.

 Assuming we have the same list of tasks as before we can launch the execution like so.

 ```javascript